-In general Depending on the type of warning, high-priority warnings should inform drivers of the general direction of hazards, which can be located to the front, sides, rear and corners of the vehicle.
+In general, high-priority warnings should inform drivers of the general direction of hazards, which can be located to the front, sides, rear and corners of the vehicle.
 Orienting a driver to the source of a hazard can hasten responses and lead to more appropriate responses.